aimms/how-to/Articles/521/521-writing-to-snowflake-database.rst

 .. image:: images/created-design-table-how-to-521.png
     :align: center

-The default width for VARCHAR of 16777216 is used for this table.
+The default width for ``VARCHAR``, 16777216 is used for this table.

 Using the following declarations in the AIMMS model:

 .. code-block:: aimms
-    :linenos:

     DeclarationSection HowTo521 {
         Set s_names {